All Episodes

 Quick break and we'll be right back.

-Joe McMonigle is my guest.
+Joe McMonagall is my guest.

-Probably the best remote viewer in the U.S., probably the best remote viewer in the world.
+Probably the best remote viewer in the U.S. Probably the best remote viewer in the world.

 This guy is the real McCoy.

-Now this is really something.
+This is really something.

-From the high desert, I'm Art Bell and this is Midnight in the Desert.
+From the high desert, I'm Art Bell, and this is Midnight in the Desert.

 That's 1952.